A site refresh is in progress with lots of coffee.

 Marketing Plan Timeline

-• Who will be in charge of each step?
+• Who is responsible for each step?

 • How long will each step take?

-• When should you expect results?
+• When should you expect to see results?

-• Consider an editorial calendar
+• Consider building out an editorial calendar alongside this

 Review, Test, and Optimize